hackclub/Prototype/SUBMITTING.md

 ### In your repository:

 -   ALL 3D models used in .STEP format (unless they were made in tinkercad)
+-   A TRAINING.md file that quickly explains how you trained your model (i.e _we made this project into 3 separate tasks and trained separate models so that we could do multiple at once. we used one camera above, one below, etc....._)
 -   there is a mission directory that contains your models, training logs, and weights!
-See the instructions below
+See the instructions below:

 ## The `mission` folder